 - Issues with cuff

 The manufacturer of this rangefinder, Unieye, may not ring a bell to most hunters and golfers.
-But if you had gotten your hands earlier on this rangefinder they’re offering, it probably would.
+But if you had gotten your hands earlier on this best rangefinder for long-distance shooting they’re offering, it probably would.

 This rangefinder can provide sight for up to 1,600 yards, with 0.33 yards of accuracy.
+The accurate readings are afforded over true horizontal distance in this high-quality laser rangefinder.
 It’s not entirely designed for golfers as even hunters and engineers enjoy using this rangefinder.

-Because this unit is made and shipped from China, the instruction manual isn’t really friendly.
+Because this quality rangefinder for long distance shooting is made and shipped from China, the instruction manual isn’t really friendly.
 However, someone who has used a rangefinder before should have no trouble in getting acquainted with this unit.

 It has two-button controls that are straightforward.
 To switch between yards and meters, you’ll have to hold both buttons down.

-In case you are getting a wrong reading, try again after changing your position.
+In case you are getting a wrong reading, try again after changing your position for better range measurements.

-Compared to the accuracy of the other more expensive units, it holds its own ground.
+Compared to the accuracy of the other more expensive rangefinders on the market, it holds its own ground.

 Despite those strong points, it also has its fair share of downsides.
-One common issue is the black LCD readout.
+One common issue is the black Liquid Crystal Displays readout (for battery life, accurate measurements, range reading, temperatures ranging, and additional features).
 The screen is not backlit so it may be difficult to read the measurements in low light conditions.